Youth STEM Programs at Boys & Girls Clubs of Mercer County

 Youth STEM Programs

 The Boys & Girls Clubs of Mercer County has always incorporated STEM education into its programming.
 Using partners like 4H & Mad Science as well as curriculum developed nationally and internally.
-Recent programming includes exploration of Winter.
 Our youth enjoy hands-on learning experiences, as well as creative approaches and use of multi-media.
 We utilize technology like Schoology, a Learning Management System, to provide our staff professionals with resources to develop and execute lesson plans with recognized and high-quality resources.
 Schoology supports our students with a multi-media, personal, and structured learning experience too.
 Our STEM programs teach, enrich and encourage a curious mind to understand processes, scientific inquiry, and our world.

 Annual Youth STEM Conference

 This conference for 4th to 9th graders is open to the community and continues an annual fall tradition.
 Last year in 2021, students participated in person at the Spruce Street Club in Lawrence or virtually over Zoom.
 Local companies and organizations lead the workshops and panels, making it truly a community experience to serve youth and inspire young minds with possibilities.